presidento23/NewhackathonRepo/README.md

  - Add creation of wallets right on the website
  - Add creation of an account on the website
  - Add authorization flow

+Honestly this project will most likely never be finished as it was for a hackathon and was built to further advance my knowledge of payment flow and wallet/payid creation.
+This knowledge and the framework developed will be utilized in future projects.